 There are two broad classifications of scleroderma based on the amount of skin and other organs affected.
 These are:

 - Localised scleroderma affects the skin.
 There are two types of localised scleroderma, morphea or linear.
 Both have distinctive signs and symptoms.
 Localised scleroderma can sometimes restrict normal joint movement, due to hardening of the skin over the joint.
+The cause of localised scleroderma is unknown.

 - Diffuse scleroderma (also called systemic scleroderma or systemic sclerosis) involves a more widespread hardening of the skin.
 Internal organs are also affected.
+Systemic sclerosis is an autoimmune disease, meaning that the hard skin and involvement of internal organs arise as a consequence of immune system overactivity such that it attacks the body’s own tissues.

 Symptoms of scleroderma

 The symptoms will vary from person to person, and will depend on the type of scleroderma, and the organ involvement.
-Symptoms can include:

-- Thickening and hardening of the skin
+- thickening and hardening of the skin

 - Raynaud’s phenomenon – a condition which affects the blood flow to the extremities, most often fingers and toes.
-It is caused by a sudden constriction of the blood vessels.
+It is caused by a sudden constriction of the blood vessels

-- Stiffness and pain in the muscles or joints (or both)
+- stiffness and pain in the muscles or joints (or both)

-- Indigestion, heartburn, diarrhoea, constipation.
+- indigestion, heartburn, diarrhoea, constipation.

 Causes of scleroderma